GSaussay/distelli-slash/readme.md

 ![Alt text](https://monosnap.com/file/IEcnSl09wWXPaHDTEAMpPpXxBXqayz.png)

 ##Things you can do:
 1. `/distelli List Apps`: List all apps associated with your Distelli account.
-Use the command `List Apps After [AppName]` to see the next page of results.
 2. `/distelli List Envs`: List all envs associated with your Distelli account.
-Use the command `List Envs After [EnvName]` to see the next page of results.
 3. `/distelli List Envs for [AppName]`: List all envs associated with a Distelli app.
 4. `/distelli List Builds`: List all builds associated with your Distelli account.
-Use the command `List Builds After [BuildNum]` to see the next page of results.
 5. `/distelli List Servers`: List all servers associated with your Distelli account.
-Use the command `List Servers After [ServerName]` to see the next page of results.
 6. `/distelli List Servers for Env [EnvName]`: List all servers associated with an app enviroment.
 7. `/distelli List Releases for App [AppName]`: List all releases associated with an app.
 8. `/distelli Create App [App Name]`: Create a Distelli application.